-3.03 Explain the responsibilities of a traffic control officer.
-3.04 List the limitations of traffic control officer.
-19.0 efine Control and Direction Concepts and ProceduresThe student will be able to: 0.01 Define "traffic control devices" according to chapter 316.003(23) 0.02 Define "traffic signals" according to chapter 316.003(24).
-0.03 Define the main objectives of traffic direction and control.
-0.04 List methods of controlling traffic.
-0.05 Identify when traffic direction and control are applicable pursuant to agency protocol.
-0.06 List equipment available to an officer for use in directing traffic.
-0.07 Evaluate a traffic situation before intervening to direct traffic.
-0.08 Identify factors that should be considered when planning to direct traffic.
-0.09 List the safety precautions that an officer should follow when directing traffic.
-0.10 Identify the correct place that an officer should stand while directing traffic.
-List basic conduct for officers directing traffic. a.
+17.03 Complete an evidence receipt, maintaining the chain of custody.
+17.04 Describe procedures for investigating specific property crimes.
+17.05 Demonstrate preliminary investigation of specific property crimes.
+18.0 18.0 Define the role of a the Traffic Control OfficerThe student will be able to: 18.01 Define a Traffic Control Officer (TCO) as stated in chapter 316.640(4) (a).
+18.02 List the qualifications of a traffic control officer (TCO).
+18.03 Explain the responsibilities of a traffic control officer.
+18.04 List the limitations of traffic control officer.
+19.0 Define Control and Direction Concepts and ProceduresThe student will be able to: 19.01 Define "traffic control devices" according to chapter 316.003(23) 19.02 Define "traffic signals" according to chapter 316.003(24).
+19.03 Define the main objectives of traffic direction and control.
+19.04 List methods of controlling traffic.
+19.05 Identify when traffic direction and control are applicable pursuant to agency protocol.
+19.06 List equipment available to an officer for use in directing traffic.
+19.07 Evaluate a traffic situation before intervening to direct traffic.
+19.08 Identify factors that should be considered when planning to direct traffic.
+19.09 List the safety precautions that an officer should follow when directing traffic.
+19.10 Identify the correct place that an officer should stand while directing traffic.
+19.11 List basic conduct for officers directing traffic. a.
 Engage the attention of drivers at all times.
-1) Make eye contact with a stopped or stopping motorist.
-2) Use hand signals, such as pointing, to gain a motorist's attention. b.
-Keep your hands free. c.
+Make eye contact with a stopped or stopping motorist.
+Use hand signals, such as pointing, to gain a motorist's attention. b.
+Keep your hands free.
 Do not engage in idle conversation. d.
-Do not smoke. e.
-Do not twirl a chain or other objects. f.
+Do not smoke.

+e.
+Do not twirl a chain or other objects.f.
 Do not use electronic devices such as cell phones.
-0.12 Describe appropriate procedures when an emergency vehicle is approaching an intersection where an officer is directing traffic.
-0.13 Explain why voice commands are seldom used in directing traffic.
-0.14 List procedures to follow if voice commands must be used.
-0.15 List procedures to follow when assisting pedestrians across the street.
-0.16 Describe the various whistle signals to get the attention of the driver or pedestrian. a.
+19.12 Describe appropriate procedures when an emergency vehicle is approaching an intersection where an officer is directing traffic.
+19.13 Explain why voice commands are seldom used in directing traffic.
+19.14 List procedures to follow if voice commands must be used.
+19.15 List procedures to follow when assisting pedestrians across the street.
+19.16 Describe the various whistle signals to get the attention of the driver or pedestrian. a.
 One long blast for the vehicle to stop. b.
-Two short blasts for the vehicle to go.
+Two short blasts for the vehicle to go. c.

-c.
 Several short blasts to get the attention of a driver or pedestrian who does not respond to a hand signal.
 19.17 List the various hand signals used in conjunction with the whistle signals. a. stop b. turn right c. turn left d. start e. keep moving f. resume traffic signal control 19.18 Demonstrate the various hand signals used in conjunction with the whistle signals.
 19.19 Demonstrate the proper use of an illuminated baton and a flashlight with traffic wand attached.
 19.20 Describe how to use a flare safely, including lighting the flare, positioning it, and extinguishing it. a.
 To light, strike the flare away from body to prevent injury. b.
 Position the flare in an area free of combustible materials. c.
 Extinguish the flare by smothering it in non-combustible materials, such as soil.
 19.21 Demonstrate how to safely light a flare, position it, and extinguish it.
-19 22 Demonstrate how to activate a chemical light stick.
+19.22 Demonstrate how to activate a chemical light stick.